Statute of Limitations for False Arrest / False Imprisonment in Hawaii

 If a false arrest/false imprisonment claim involves a government actor or a government-related defendant, some legal frameworks can impose different procedural prerequisites and potentially different timing for bringing suit.
 Even when the underlying claim resembles false arrest/false imprisonment, the governing limitations mechanics can change.

-Because your brief specifies the default SOL and notes that no claim-type-specific sub-rule was found, the safest workflow is:
+Because your brief specifies the default SOL as the injury-to-persons rule, the safest workflow is:

 Statute citation